SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 “Free entry claimed under #724.12 (960.60).
 U.S. Tariff Act.

 No commercial value, for Film Festival use only.”

 Films selected for screening will be notified by September 1, 2019.

 It will be the filmmaker’s responsibility to cover the incoming shipping

 costs to SJFF.
 SJFF will cover the return costs to the domestic address designated by the filmmaker.

 SJFF can not cover international shipping.

-The Seattle Social Justice Film Festival awards honors according to audience voting in each of our categories.
+The Seattle Social Justice Film Festival awards honors according to audience and jury voting in each of our categories.

 TERMS AND CONDITIONS

-Consideration for the Social Justice Film Festival is contingent on adherence to the submission dates, beginning in February and ending July 1st.
-All entries must be postmarked no later than July 1st to be considered.
-Submissions are not returned unless the submitting filmmaker includes a SASE.
+Physical submissions are not returned unless the submitting filmmaker includes a SASE.
 The Social Justice Film Festival will make every effort to return your submission in cases where a SASE is provided, but cannot be held liable for your film in transit.
-Please, never send a project's master copy.
+Please, never ship a project's master copy.